kfahn22/gears/README.md

 In the third row, I am experimenting with 3D.
 In the first two images, I have adapted Daniel Shiffman's code from the [3d Supershape callenge](https://thecodingtrain.com/challenges/26-3d-supershapes) to create a 3d shape.
 The last image draws the gear in 3d by varying z when the curves are created.

+In the last row, I am starting to work on shaders.

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->